Chilldose/COMET/docs/_build/html/_sources/GUI_plugins/Data_Visualization.rst.txt

 which has all information stored for analysing and plotting the selected data.
 The **save to** option lets you define a directory to store your data/plots.

 To actually see something one has to hit the **Render** button, which initiates the plotting/analysis.
-And wit the save as button and the corresponding combo box you can chosse to save the data, as well as who the data is stored.
+And with the save as button and the corresponding combo box you can choose to save the data, as well as who the data is stored.

 .. important:: The analysis script is actually a stand alone software which can also be found on my github page.
 So if you are interested in developing your own plotting plugin, please see the corresponding docs of the plotting scripts.